Graves disease is the most common cause of hyperthyroidism.

 If the cause of hyperthyroidism is Graves disease, eye symptoms include puffiness around the eyes, increased tear formation, irritation, and unusual sensitivity to light.
 Two distinctive additional symptoms may occur:

-The eyes bulge outward because of inflammation in the orbits behind the eyes.
+The eyes bulge outward because of inflammation in the eye sockets (orbits).
 The muscles that move the eyes become inflamed and unable to function properly, making it difficult or impossible to move the eyes normally or to coordinate eye movements, resulting in double vision.
-The eyelids may not close completely, exposing the eyes to injury from foreign particles and dryness.
-These eye changes may begin before any other symptoms of hyperthyroidism, providing an early clue to Graves disease, but most often occur when other symptoms of hyperthyroidism are noticed.
+The eyelids may not close completely (called eyelid lag), exposing the eyes to injury from foreign particles and dryness.
+These eye changes may begin before any other symptoms of hyperthyroidism, providing an early clue to Graves disease, but most often eye changes occur when other symptoms of hyperthyroidism are noticed.
 Eye symptoms may even appear or worsen after the excessive thyroid hormone secretion has been treated and controlled.

 When Graves disease affects the eyes, there may also be thickening of the skin, usually over the shins, which has the texture of an orange-peel.
 The thickened area may be itchy and red and feels hard when pressed with a finger.
 As with deposits behind the eyes, this problem may begin before or after other symptoms of hyperthyroidism are noticed.